sindresorhus/ky/readme.md

 The `retryCount` is always `0`, since `beforeRequest` hooks run once before retry handling begins.

 The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing request (remaining hooks will still run with the updated request).
 It can also return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to completely avoid making an HTTP request, in which case remaining `beforeRequest` hooks are skipped.
-This can be used to mock a request, check an internal cache, etc.
+This can be used to mock a request, check an internal cache, etc. A returned `Request` instance's `signal` is replaced with Ky's managed signal so that timeouts and user-provided abort signals still work.

 Any error thrown by `beforeRequest` hooks is treated as fatal and will not trigger Ky's retry logic.